kubecost/docs/aws-cloud-integrations.md

 #### Missing Athena Column

-* **Symptom:** An error is shown on the diagnostics page under "Pricing Sources" on the "Diagnostics" page or in the Kubecost `cost-model` container logs.
+* **Symptom:** An error is shown under "Pricing Sources" on the "Diagnostics" page or in the Kubecost `cost-model` container logs.

 ```
 QueryAthenaPaginated: query execution error: no query results available for query <Athena Query ID>